simeononsecurity/simeononsecurity.ch/content/articles/navigating-common-system-errors_-strategies-to-resolve-without-panic/index.en.md

 To stay on top of software updates, consider the following tips:

 1. Enable automatic updates whenever possible to ensure that you receive the latest updates without manual intervention.
-2. Regularly check for updates from software vendors or use update management tools to streamline the process.
+2. Regularly check for updates from software vendors or use update management tools to simplify the process.
 3. Prioritize critical updates, especially those related to security, and install them promptly.

 Remember, keeping your software up to date is an essential part of maintaining a reliable and secure system.